Introduction to Cargo Securement

 - Trucking Company: The FMCSA regulations apply to trucking companies, so they have a duty to ensure cargo is secure.
 If they neglect this duty, fail to maintain their equipment, or do not effectively train their drivers, they may be responsible for an accident.

 - Loading Crew: The crew loading the cargo on a truck is responsible for properly loading trailers and securing shipments to prevent shifting and falling.
 If they fail to do this and neglect FMCSA regulations, they may be liable for your injuries.
+Improperly secured cargo poses significant risks to drivers, vehicles, and other road users.

 Schedule a Free Consultation With the Reputable Truck Accident Lawyer at Hollis Law Firm